leos/DocVersionRedirector/README.md

 If you want to try it out locally, check out this repo, then:

 ```
-npm install
+pnpm install
-npm run dev
+pnpm dev
 ```

-This will assemble the extension into `dist/`.

-Go to `chrome://extensions/`, turn on **Developer mode**, click on **Load unpacked** and select the `dist` folder.
+The extension is built with [WXT](https://github.com/wxt-dev/wxt) which will automatically open up an instance of your browser and load it unpacked.

-## Moves
+## Limitations

-This extension has simple support for pages that move between versions.
-See the `moves` property for `docs.python.org` in `src/sites.ts`.
-This is only currently available on `hardcoded` sites.

-Please [open an issue](https://github.com/leos/DocsVersionRedirector/issues/new) if you're interested in expanding this support.
+* In some cases, content has changed locations in the tree and the redirect won't be valid.
+For example, in 2.0 the page `more-widgets.html` got renamed to `more-extensions.html`.
+You'll need to disable the redirection.
+Better support for this situation is coming.
+* This version of DocVersionRedirector doesn't yet support multiple languages and language switching.

 ## Adding sites

-If you'd like to add a `hardcoded` site, please submit a PR adding it to the appropriate spot in `src/sites.ts`.
-In addition, make sure to add a glob for the hostname in `manifest.json`.
+If you'd like to add a site, see the definitions in `site_data.ts` and feel free to submit a PR.
+Make sure to add a glob to `host_permissions` in `wxt.config.ts`.

-If there's another `dynamic` site you'd like this extension to work with, please [open an issue](https://github.com/leos/DocsVersionRedirector/issues/new).